EvanForsythe/BB485/week06.md

 ## <ins>**Bioinformatic pipelines**</ins> <a name="pipelines"></a>

-A bioinformatic 'pipeline' is code the performs several steps, using the output from one step as the input for the next step.
+A bioinformatic 'pipeline' is code that performs several steps, using the output from one step as the input for the next step.

 ![comp14](/Images/Week06/comp14.png)